fxadilima/memanah-rajawali/README.md

 here.
 I do not use fancy codes to transform the **Markdown** text, just enough to give us convenient and nice text, with all references videos (if any), and also some screenshots I get from dramas here and there.

+## Downloading

+The entire book can be downloaded by clicking the download button, and choose to download the ZIP.
+The contents are inside 'Book1' folder.

+The modules and also the HTML use external Cloud 9 editor for editing, but you do not have to download anything, because we are using the simplest way here (use it via CDN).
+And the viewer also use MarkedJS, which we also use via CDN.

 I hope you enjoy the story.